TzeMeng/CAPSTONE/BiDAF/README.md

-# The BiDAF directory consists of not limited to the following files:
+# The BiDAF directory consists of and not limited to the following files:

 - utils.py <file> <br>
   - Contains the Following Functions: <br>